stanton26/AppDefense/labs/v2/horizon-lab.md

 | Horizon-Student-Workshop-X.1 | Public | *Public IP Student X.2* | 169.254.111.1/30 | 169.254.111.2 | 65000| VMware1! |
 | Horizon-Student-Workshop-X.2 | Public | *Public IP Student X.1* | 169.254.111.2/30 | 169.254.111.1 | 65001| VMware1! |

-**Note** Click the refresh button, as shown in the screenshot below, to see that the tunnel is up and change to **green**.
+**Note** Click the refresh button, as shown in the screenshot below, to check if the tunnel is up and change to **green**.

 ![VPN3](https://s3-us-west-2.amazonaws.com/horizon-workshop/Screenshots/VPN3.png)

-We have now completed network set up part of the lab.
-The next step will be to deploy the virtual machines we are going to need for the lab.
-We are goign to deploy these from templates, located in Content Libraries.
+We have now completed network setup part of the lab.
+The next step will be to deploy the virtual machines we need for the lab.
+We are going to deploy those VMs from templates, located in Content Libraries.

-The next step will be to log onto vCenter and deploy VMs.
+The next step will be to log into vCenter and deploy VMs.

 ## Log into vCenter

 To open vCenter, navigate to **OPEN VCENTER** in the top right hand corner of the screen.
-A pop up window will open, where you can vue vCenter login credentials.
+A pop-up window will open, where you can view vCenter login credentials.

 Then go to **Show vCenter Credentials**